apache/hudi/website/docs/configurations.md

 By default false (the names of partition folders are only partition values)<br></br>
 > **Default Value**: false (Optional)<br></br>
 > `Config Param: HIVE_STYLE_PARTITIONING_ENABLE`<br></br>

 ---

+> #### hoodie.datasource.write.keygenerator.consistent.logical.timestamp.enabled
+> When set to true, consistent value will be generated for a logical timestamp type column, like timestamp-millis and timestamp-micros, irrespective of whether row-writer is enabled.
+Disabled by default so as not to break the pipeline that deploy either fully row-writer path or non row-writer path.
+For example, if it is kept disabled then record key of timestamp type with value `2016-12-29 09:54:00` will be written as timestamp `2016-12-29 09:54:00.0` in row-writer path, while it will be written as long value `1483023240000000` in non row-writer path.
+If enabled, then the timestamp value will be written in both the cases.<br></br>
+> **Default Value**: false (Optional)<br></br>
+> `Config Param: KEYGENERATOR_CONSISTENT_LOGICAL_TIMESTAMP_ENABLED`<br></br>

+---